Vibhanshusingh-001/MetaOmics-ML/Bioinfopipelines/sra_runselector/sra_run.md

 # NCBI SRA Data Retrieval and FASTQ Preparation

 This guide explains how to obtain raw sequencing data from the NCBI Sequence Read Archive (SRA) and transform it into FASTQ format for further bioinformatics workflows.
-The dataset used here belongs to BioProject **PRJEB72526**, with three example runs: `ERR14218891`, `ERR14218664`, and `ERR14219004`.
+The dataset used here belongs to BioProject **PRJEB72526**, with two example runs: `ERR14218891` and `ERR14218664`.

 ---